Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

         >**Note**: This resource is deployed and configured only if sqlmi dependency resources are enabled.
       - '_adp-\<<namePrefix\>>-az-vnet-x-001_': Hosting multiple subnets to be leveraged by \[virtual machine], \[virtual machine scale set], \[service bus], \[azure NetApp files], \[azure bastion], \[private endpoints], \[app service environment] and \[application gateway] resources.
   1. Azure Image Builder template: This resource triggers the build and distribution of a VHD in a storage account.
 The VHD file is copied to a known storage account blob container and leveraged by \[compute disks] and \[compute images] resources.
-    >**Note**: This resource is deployed and configured only if the 'Enable deployment of a vhd stored in a blob container' option is selected.
+    >**Note**: This resource is deployed and configured only if the 'Enable deployment of a VHD stored in a blob container' option is selected.

 #### **5th level resources**